xtendo-org/chips/README.md

 - Minimum installation cost: No dependency except `git` and `curl`. chips is a single statically-compiled binary executable file.
 - Uninstallation is easy: Remove chips, `~/.config/chips`, and the line in `config.fish`, and you're clean as if you never installed chips at all.

-### Advantages over fisherman

-chips is not written by someone who abuses DMCA takedown to bully other free software projects.
-In fact, OMF getting shot down was the first motivation to write chips.

 ## Installation

 Current version: **chips 1.1.0** (2016-10-03)